 During the course of the Nursing Program, students are entrusted with confidential information concerning patients in their care.
-This is a privilege and any breach of confidentiality (verbal, written or electronic) on a student's part concerning such information may be grounds for dismissal from the Nursing Program.
+This is a privilege and any breach of confidentiality (verbal, written or electronic) on a student's part concerning such information will be grounds for dismissal from the Nursing Program.
 All students are held accountable for the standards as outlined in the Health Information Portability and Accountability Act (HIPAA) guidelines and will sign HIPAA confidentiality forms as required by each clinical institution.
+Discussing patients in ANY public setting is prohibited.